How Mobile Screen-Recording guided the design ethnography process for a mobile jobs website.

 When our client approached us they had launched a jobs website, but they were struggling to understand the behaviours, interactions and expectations of job seekers in relation to their site.
 They realised that they needed to gain an in-the-moment understanding of just how job seekers were engaging with their new mobile website.

-getting these insights from an online user-group in the context of their own homes where they would usually undertake their online job search was a challenge.
+This meant getting these insights from an online user-group in the context of their own homes where they would usually undertake their online job search.

 Our clients objectives were to:

 Understand the role that smartphones play in job seekers search for employment

 Understand the motivations, behaviours and expectations of job-seekers searching for jobs online using smartphones

 Gain real-time feedback from job seekers on various features of a new mobile jobs website

 When our client approached us, we immediately suggested that our mobile screen-recording could form part of a design ethnography project that would get the mobile-usage insights that would meet their goals.